Did you know that the way we use our time influences what we can achieve?

 🎓 Biological Clocks and Academic Performance

-There is a clear connection between your academic performance and circadian rhythms.
-If you can’t fall asleep earlier than 1 am but have to wake up at 6 for your early morning classes, you’re bound to doze off instead of listening.
-Even if you manage to keep your eyes open, you’ll still have trouble concentrating.
+There is a clear correlation between your academic performance and circadian rhythms.
+If you can’t fall asleep earlier than 1 am but have to wake up at 6 for your morning classes, you’re bound to doze off instead of listening.
+Even if you manage to keep your eyes open, you’ll still have trouble focusing.

 This is called social jet lag—the problem of your external obligations not coinciding with your biological clock, and especially with your chronotype.